Optometrists in Lillington, NC

 How many optometrists are listed in Lillington, NC?

-Our directory currently lists 8 NPI-verified optometrists in Lillington, NC.
+Our directory currently lists 8 optometrists in Lillington, NC.
 This count updates as new providers are approved, so the number reflects current inventory rather than a static snapshot.

 Vision plan vs. medical insurance — which one pays for my visit?